How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Follow-up Questions to Ask Suppliers on Alibaba.

 Before and during the negotiation phase, you should talk to half a dozen suppliers or more, depending on the product.
-While questions can vary depending on the product, here are a few to ask to use as a reference.
+While questions can vary depending on the product, here are a few to ask and use as a reference.

 • Do you understand what FBA is and what the packaging requirements are?